 Skills and Information for Life in College and Beyond

-Women’s Center and PREVENT presentations for campus and community
+Women’s Center and PREVENT presentations for campus and community organizations

 Click here to request one of the following presentations.

 Introduction to the Women's Center Resources

 A flexible presentation for classes that can focus on library only or include an overview of other programs and services that are available through the Women's Center.
 Presentations can be 5 minute long to a full class period depending on your request.

 What’s the difference between sexual assault and sexual harassment?
 What are the myths in popular culture that perpetuate violent behavior?
 What actions can you take to prevent and intervene in sketchy situations?
 Get answers to these questions and more with our Myths, Facts, and How to Act presentation where you’ll learn the facts about sexual assault, relationship violence, and bystander intervention skills.